andrewrosemberg/OptimalBids.jl/docs/src/examples/Nonconvex.md

 Nonconvex API
 =#

+## BayesOpt

 # Nonconvex needs a minimization objective function that only receives the decision vector.
 function profit_function(total_volume)
     return - profit_for_bid!(market, offer_weights .* total_volume[1])
 end

 # Max Number of Iterations for the solution method (proxy to a time limit at bidding time).
+# ps.: Currently, no option for limiting fcalls.
 maxiter = 10

 # Build Nonconvex optimization model: